imbigshark/readtheredis/README.md

 readtheredis
 ============

-read the redis for professional
+read the redis for professional.